 - Reduced maintenance costs – Kiosks require very little maintenance.
 Moreover, businesses can easily monitor and secure kiosks remotely if they have the right software.
 This reduces overall maintenance costs.

-With more and more businesses going mobile and attempting to reach a larger audience, kiosks are becoming mainstream.
+With more and more businesses adopting mobile ways of working and attempting to reach a larger audience, kiosks are becoming mainstream components of a company’s marketing investments.
 Since it’s not always possible for these businesses to build custom kiosks, they can use a mobile device management solution, such as SureMDM by 42Gears, to enable kiosk mode on their devices.
-Solutions such as these also make it easy for businesses to manage, monitor, and secure mobile devices.
-Businesses can also use standalone solutions, like SureLock by 42Gears, to turn their devices into kiosks.
+These solutions also make it easy for businesses to manage, monitor, and secure mobile devices.
+Businesses can also use standalone solutions, such as SureLock by 42Gears, to turn their devices into kiosks.